okteto/okteto/docs/code-review.md

 Here is a summary of the things every reviewer should be aware of while doing a CLI code review:

-- [ ] Does the PR has unit tests/e2e tests that covers all the scenarios?
+- [ ] Does the PR have unit tests/e2e tests that covers all the scenarios?
   *We should look forward to have all scenarios covered.*
-- [ ] Does the PR description explain what it does/solve?
+- [ ] Does the PR description explain what it does/solves?
   *In the future we may need to know why the PR was created and what issues it solved, so this should be made clear in the description of the PR.*
-- [ ] Does it affects other services (actions/vscode plugin/pipeline/graphql/json logs)?
+- [ ] Does it affect other services (actions/vscode plugin/pipeline/graphql/json logs)?
-  *It can affect other services that are not the CLI itself and break scenarios that are not contempled on the CLI repository, so we need to bear in mind all those services when reviewing a PR*
+  *It can affect other services that are not the CLI itself and break scenarios that are not contemplated on the CLI repository, so we need to bear in mind all those services when reviewing a PR*
-- [ ] Does it needs to add analytics?
+- [ ] Does it need to add analytics?
   *We need to add analytics to know the adoption of new features and how the users use the product*
-- [ ] Has the code any smell code?
+- [ ] Are there any code smells?
-  *we should develop clean code so that if a new developer starts working on the project, he/she can understand the code as soon as possibleWe need to develop clean code so when a new developer starts working on the CLI*
+  we should develop clean code so that if a new developer starts working on the project, he/she can understand the code as soon as possible*

 ### PR Description